airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 Since version 3.0, Blender improved the workflow for storing and using assets significantly by introducing the [Asset Browser](https://docs.blender.org/manual/en/latest/editors/asset_browser.html).
 The idea is that you download a "raw" 3D asset from the internet, e.g. a mesh as an `.obj` file, or a [PBR material](https://marmoset.co/posts/physically-based-rendering-and-you-can-too/) as a set of `.png` or `.jpg` texture maps.

-Then you manual import this asset into Blender.
+Then you manually import this asset into Blender.
 When you're lucky, this is painless, e.g. you import an `.obj` and it results in a correctly oriented and scaled Blender object.
 Often however you will have to do some tweaking to get the asset looking right.
 For PBR materials, you often get a zip of texture maps, and you need to build a simple shader graph that combines the maps into a Blender material.